WHAT IS IN THIS LEAFLET

 - the heart (heart attack)

 - other parts of the body

-You are more at risk of having a blood clot when you take hormonal medicines such as Primolut N.
+You are at an increased risk of having a blood clot when you take hormonal medicines such as Primolut N.

 Do not take Primolut N if you have or have had: